Jarmos-san/hugo-blog/content/posts/blogging-with-hugo-as-an-wordpress-alternative.md

 It's that simple!

-Hugo boasts of some hundreds of beautiful [community maintained themes][Hugo Themes].
+Hugo boasts of some 300+ beautiful [community maintained themes][Hugo Themes].
 You can download theme to your site's `theme` directory & Hugo will use it to generate the contents of your site.
 And the easiest way to install a theme is to use "_Git Submodules_".
 That way you can ensure the themes are updated as & when the theme authors pushes a commit to it's repository.

-So, installing themes is as easy as running the `git submodule add <DOWNLOAD-LINK> themes/<THEME-NAME> --depth=1` command.
+Installing themes is also very easy.
+Running the `git submodule add <DOWNLOAD-LINK> themes/<THEME-NAME> --depth=1` command is enough.

+For SEO needs, you might also need site metadata.
+And Hugo takes care of it out-of-the-box.
+You've to configure Hugo with a `config.yml` file.
+And in that file you include the necessary details of the metadata.
+Hugo uses those values in place of the metadata for your site.

-Configuring Hugo to generate metadata for your website couldn't be made easier than ever.
-You include some necessary values in the `config.yml` file & Hugo will include those values as metadata for your site.
-In other words, you get great SEO practices out-of-the-box!
-To get a general feel of what a `config.yml` file looks like, here's an example;
+And to get a general feel of what a config.yml file looks like, here's an example;

 ```yaml
 baseURL: "Your Site URL"